 3. Perspectives on special topics

-Journal of Bioactive and Compatible Polymers operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the submitting author.
+Journal of Bioactive and Compatible Polymers operates a conventional single-anonymize reviewing policy in which the reviewer’s name is always concealed from the submitting author.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.